OpenTechPulse-org/opentechpulse-org.github.io/_posts/2025-06-06-Securing-Your-Self-Hosted-Mail-Server.md

 max_age: 604800
 ```

-3. Execut "sudo docker compose up -d" in the /home/docker/mta-sts-container directory and the file should be accessible by browser at "https://mta-sts.example.com/.well-known/mta-sts.txt
+* Execute "sudo docker compose up -d" in the /home/docker/mta-sts-container directory and the file should be accessible by browser at "https://mta-sts.example.com/.well-known/mta-sts.txt
 "
+<br><br>
 ### MTA-STS Reporting

 If you’re using MTA-STS, you can also enable TLS Reporting (TLS-RPT).
 This lets other mail servers send reports about delivery issues (e.g., failed TLS handshakes).